vijayxtreme/react-tutorial-1/install-react-manually.md

 </html>
 ```

-Using React, we call the function `React.createElement` to create a simple `<h1>` tag, and fill its content with `Hello World`.
+Using React, we call the function `React.createElement` to create a simple `<h1>` tag, give it no 'props' (we'll visit later) by declaring null, and fill its content with children content: `Hello World`.

+`React.createElement(elementName, props, ...children)` is the syntax under the hood for creating elements.

 We save the result of this function to a local variable called `el`, which we then pass into the `ReactDOM.render` method as an argument along with a DOM element we specify to render it at.
 In doing so, our `Hello World` is rendered by React as a `<h1>` tag on our page.

 If you want to use `JSX` as opposed to JavaScript functions provided by React, you can replace the syntax above with: